 Every child should have fluoride varnish painted on their teeth twice a year from the age of two or 4 times a year if they are at high risk of dental decay.
 Once permanent molars come through, from the age of about 6 or 7, fissure sealants can be placed on chewing surfaces to help protect them from decay.
 Sealants should be applied as soon as the molar teeth come through if the child has had decay in their first teeth.
 If there is decay in a permanent molar, then fissure sealants should be placed on all other permanent molar teeth.

 It’s important for your child to be independent, but if they’re not cleaning their teeth properly, you’ll need to step in.
 You can teach them independence with other activities.

 If your child is resistant to you cleaning his teeth you could negotiate a situation where they are allowed to do the first clean (or the last clean) and you get to clean as well for around 2 minutes.

-Be really gentle as it can be very uncomfortable and painful having someone else clean your teeth.
+Be really gentle as it can be very uncomfortable having someone else clean your teeth.

-You can use toothbrushes that light up for 2 minutes, or a fun app like BrushDJ, or an egg timer to help your child to see how long to clean his teeth.
-These tricks help the time go by and side-tracks a reluctant tooth brusher.
+You can use toothbrushes that light up for 2 minutes, or a fun app like BrushDJ (which is recommended by the NHS and free) or an egg timer to help your child to see how long to clean his teeth.
+These help motivate and distract the reluctant tooth-brusher.